-Raise your hand if you are tired of splurging on professional facials.
-Although they are great for the skin, you can give yourself a spa-quality facial at home for half the price!
+Put your hand up if you are sick of paying for expensive facials.
+Even though they are beneficial to the skin, you can give yourself a spa-quality facial at home for half the price!
 But, do you know how to do a facial at home?
-Here, we have put up a tutorial on how to do a de-stressing and detoxifying facial at home.
-Scroll down and follow the steps to give your skin the much-needed TLC.
+Here, we have put up a tutorial on how to give yourself a relaxing facial given below at home.
+Follow the steps to give your skin some much-needed care.

 How To Give Yourself Perfect At-Home Facial: A Step-By-Step Tutorial